kalicki/fullstack-challenge/README.md

 The Tezla Motors is car company has a confusing API.
 It returns badly structured JSON which isn't always consistent.
 AygaCar needs to adapt the API into a cleaner format.
 Instructions

 There are two API specifications provided below, the Tezla API and the AygaCar API Spec.
-Your task is to implement the AygaCar spec by making HTTP requests to the Tezla API.
+Your task is to implement the AygaCar spec by making HTTPs requests to the Tezla API.

 Your tasks are as follows:
 - Implement the `AygaCar API` and `AygaCar Dashboard (Bonus)` specification using any frameworks or libraries as necessary;
   - `API`: We'd like you to show your knowledge or superpowers with modern backend frameworks, eg: (ExpressJS) NodeJS, (Rails) Ruby or others.
-  - `Dashboard (Bonus)`: You are free to show your superpowers.
+  - `Dashboard`: You are free to show your superpowers - (Bonus).
 - Write your code to be well structured and documented;
-- Provide tests for implementation.
+- Provide tests for implementation - (Bonus).
+- Please, send a Pull Request (PR) with your proposal.

 The flow looks like this: